amd/ryzen-ai-documentation/docs/manual_installation.rst

 .. note::

-   Make sure to follow the installation steps in the order explained below.
+   Ensure to follow the installation steps in the specified order.

 ********************
 Download the Package